Jason Witten

 Christopher Jason Witten (born May 6, 1982) is an American former professional football player who was a tight end for 17 seasons, primarily for the Dallas Cowboys of the National Football League (NFL).
-He currently is the head coach of the Liberty Christian School.
-He played college football for the University of Tennessee, and was drafted by the Cowboys in the third round of the 2003 NFL Draft.
-Witten ranks second in all-time career receptions and receiving yards by an NFL tight end, trailing only Tony Gonzalez.
-He is widely regarded as one of the greatest tight ends of all time.
+He currently is the head football coach at Liberty Christian School in Argyle, Texas.
+Witten played college football for the Tennessee Volunteers and was selected by the Cowboys in the third round of the 2003 NFL draft.
+He ranks second in all-time career receptions and receiving yards by an NFL tight end, trailing only Tony Gonzalez.
+Known for his toughness and reliability, Witten is widely regarded as one of the greatest tight ends of all time.

-Initially retiring in 2018, he became a color analyst for ESPN's Monday Night Football.
-After working as an ESPN color analyst for the 2018 season, Witten returned to the NFL for the 2019 season, reuniting with the Cowboys.
+Initially retiring in 2018, Witten became a color analyst for ESPN's Monday Night Football.
+After working as an ESPN color analyst for the 2018 season, he returned to the NFL for the 2019 season, reuniting with the Cowboys.
 Witten then joined the Las Vegas Raiders for the 2020 season.
-Witten afterward retired again but signed a one-day contract to retire as a member of the Cowboys.
+He afterward retired again but signed a one-day contract to retire as a member of the Cowboys.